-Intermediate outcomes are causally linked to final outcomes and are measurable.
-They represent interventions that are known to improve final outcomes e.g. reducing motor vehicle speeds, increasing seat belt use, improving the safety rating of the vehicle fleet or the safety quality of the road network using Euro NCAP and Euro RAP rating and improving the efficiency of emergency medical response.
+Intermediate outcomes are causally linked to final outcomes and are also measurable.
+They represent interventions that are known to improve final outcomes e.g. reducing motor vehicle speeds, increasing seat belt use, improving the safety rating of the vehicle fleet or the safety quality of the road network.

-Intermediate outcome targets are used increasingly to address Safe System goals, interim fatality and serious injury reduction targets and to implement Safe System strategy.
-Examples can be found in several countries e.g. Sweden, Norway, Australia.
-This type of target assists professionals in adopting a system-wide approach and allows closer safety management in implementation plans.
-Examples include targets to reduce average traffic speeds, to reduce the proportion of drunk drivers in accidents or in traffic, to increase seat belt and helmet wearing rates, to improve the physical condition of the road network or the standard of the vehicle fleet using safety ratings or the quality of post-accident services.
+Intermediate outcome targets are used in several countries e.g. New Zealand (see Table 3), Canada, and Sweden to help achieve national final outcome targets.
+Examples include targets to reduce average traffic speeds, to reduce the proportion of drunk drivers in crashes or in traffic, to increase seat belt and helmet wearing rates, to improve the physical condition of the road network or the standard of the vehicle fleet or the quality of post-crash services.

-Intermediate outcome targets are also useful where countries have not yet established accident injury data bases but which want to start addressing key problems systematically to achieve results.
-In these cases surveys of key safety behaviours on high-volume roads and surveys of vehicle fleet safety quality and network safety quality can be carried out to provide baseline data for target-setting and monitoring data.
-See ERSO web text on Safety Ratings.
+Intermediate outcome targets can be particularly useful where countries have not yet established crash injury data bases that can be used easily for multi-sectoral working and who want to start addressing key problems systematically to achieve results.
+In these cases surveys of key behaviours on high-volume roads and surveys of vehicle fleet safety quality and network safety quality can be carried out to provide baseline data for target-setting and monitoring data.
+See ERSO text on Safety Ratings.